dvassallo/sillyface-games/README.md

 - Ensure your server allows root SSH login with key authentication

 **SSL certificate errors**:
-- Verify Cloudflare DNS records are set to "DNS only" (gray cloud)
+- Verify DNS A records are pointing to your server (both `@` and `*`)
-- Check that both `@` and `*` A records point to your server IP
+- DNS propagation can take up to 24-48 hours (usually much faster)
-- Ensure your Cloudflare API token has DNS edit permissions for the domain
+- Check that ports 80 and 443 are open

 ### Deployment Issues